UK certification rules for translated documents

 Please find below FAQs on UK certification rules for documents to be translated, certified and used within the UK.

-If you are looking a for a UK-based translator, pleae visit our Translators’ Directory.
+If you are looking for an English-German UK-based translator, please contact me, Erika Baker.

 What are the British Home Office’s requirements for certified translations?